 How Does YouTube Count Views?

-When it comes to understanding views on YouTube, it’s important to get what a view really means.
+As we mentioned at the beginning, when it comes to understanding views on YouTube, it’s important to get what a view really means.

 So, What Exactly is a View?